-In the opinion of the Trustee, the Scheme had no contingent liabilities as at 31 December 2018 (2017: nil) other than GMP benefits equalisation below.
+In the opinion of the Trustee, the Scheme had no contingent liabilities as at 31 December 2019 (2018: nil) other than GMP benefits equalisation below.

-In October 2018, the High Court determined that certain benefits provided to members who contracted out of the State Earnings Related Pension between May 1990 and April 1997 must be equalised between men and women.
-The Trustee is now reviewing the implications of this ruling on members' benefits from the Scheme.
+In October 2018, the High Court determined that certain benefits provided to members who contracted out of the State Pension between May 1990 and April 1997 must be equalised between men and women.
+The Trustee is now reviewing the implication of this ruling on members' benefits from the Scheme.
 A preliminary assessment of the impact of addressing this is that it will increase the Scheme's Actuarial liabilities.
-The past service amount is not likely to be material therefore will be accounted for when settled.
 As soon as this review is finalised affected members will be communicated with.

-As at 31 December 2018 the Scheme had contractual commitments in the form of stock collateral arrangements which are disclosed in note 12.
+As at 31 December 2019 the Scheme had contractual commitments in the form of stock collateral arrangements which are disclosed in note 12 (31 December 2018: included in note 12).